Download This Sample

 - The analysis of the failed invasion conducted by the CIA Inspector-General Lyman Kirkpatrick concluded that the insufficient involvement of the exiled leaders, insufficient Spanish-speakers, lack of training facilities, insufficient contingency plans, failure to assess risks, and lack of high-quality staff were some of the reasons that led to its failure.

-Aggressive to overthrow Castro, Kennedy even approved the Operation Mongoose by November 1961.
+- Desperate to overthrow Castro, Kennedy even approved Operation Mongoose by November 1961.
 The operation involved espionage and a plan to sabotage and destabilize Cuba as well as the possibility of assassinating Castro.

 Bay of Pigs Invasion Worksheets

-This bundle contains 11 ready-to-use Bay of Pigs Invasion Worksheets that are perfect for students who want to learn more about The Bay of Pigs Invasion which occurred on April 17, 1961.
-It was a failed military invasion of Cuba undertaken by the US’ CIA to overthrow Fidel Castro’s communist regime.
+This is a fantastic bundle which includes everything you need to know about the Bay of Pigs Invasion across 20 in-depth pages.
+These are ready-to-use Bay of Pigs Invasion worksheets that are perfect for teaching students about the Bay of Pigs Invasion which occurred on April 17, 1961.
+It was a failed military invasion of Cuba undertaken by the United States CIA to overthrow Fidel Castro’s communist regime.

 - Bay of Pigs Invasion Facts